benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 |`address/digital`|`DIGITAL`|
 |`location/pick_up_locations`|`PICKUP`|

 Shown below is a sample [Request Fulfillment Offerings](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} PUT request.
 The client supplies the Job ID, here 5e799c64-dd8e-4861-9d38-9592f35e7aa5.
-This endpoint is asynchronous, so you will call a different endpoint to check both the status of the job and when the job is complete, the job results:
+This endpoint is asynchronous, so you will call a different endpoint to check both the status of the job and the job results when the it is complete:
 ```
 https://api.nike.com/buy/fulfillment_offerings_jobs/v1/5e799c64-dd8e-4861-9d38-9592f35e7aa5
 ```